Tuesday, April 8, 2014

 The 18th issue of Adore Noir Magazine is now available for purchase.
 Adore Noir is a fine art photography magazine available exclusively in digital format.
 Featuring female portraits and nudes by Juul de Vries, images of a post-industrial England by John Claridge, works from E. E. McCollum's Cocoon series, photographs from Mark Sadan's Dancer portfolio, ethereal landscapes by Ludmila Espiaube, and much more; this edition reinforces the magazine’s commitment to high-quality black-and-white Photography.
 The latest issue of Adore Noir is available for $2.95 from the website below.

 Website: Adore Noir

-Issue 31 of Landscape Photography Magazine is now available to download.
-This edition includes a guide to infrared photography, a review of the book Scotland's Fifty Finest Mountains, an essay on image sharpness by David Hay, an interview with Hans Strand, a test report on the Pentax K5 IIs digital SLR camera, an article on photographing Yellowstone National Park, and much more.
+Issue 36 of Landscape Photography Magazine is now available to download.
+This edition includes a guide to starting a photography business, a review of the book "Art of Sunnmore" by David Hay, a beginner's guide to shutter speed, an introduction to camera systems by David Hay, a test of the Hasselblad H5D by Mark Bauer, and much more.
 Do note that the full contents of Landscape Photography Magazine are available to subscribers only.

 Monday, February 3, 2014